mrwilson/helixdns/README.md

 ## TODO

- * Other types of record that aren't A or AAAA.
+ * Other types of record that aren't A, AAAA, or SRV.